johndpope/VocalX/infrastructure/lightning/LIGHTNING_MVP.md

 - run a long-lived service
 - expose a public URL/port

+Note:
+- Prefer deploying the container directly via the Lightning GUI (as a service/app).
+- Running `docker run` *inside* a Lightning terminal/session often won't have GPU access.
 ### Run the container
 1. Create a new Lightning project/workspace.
 2. Create a GPU instance/session (choose the smallest GPU available for MVP).